-The plea also challenged the validity of the power of the Central government for granting class exemption under the Passport Entry into India Act, 1920
+The Students’ Federation of India (SFI) on 18 January, 2020 filed a petition in the Supreme Court challenging the constitutional validity of the Citizenship (Amendment) Act, 2019.
+The plea also challenged the validity of the power of the Central government for granting class exemption under the Passport Entry into India Act, 1920 and Foreigners Act, 1946.

-"The CAA as a whole has become an impediment for the fulfilment of their dreams as the Article 19(1)(g) of the Constitution of India guarantees the freedom of business, profession, trade only to the citizen of India,"
+"The CAA as a whole has become an impediment for the fulfilment of their dreams as the Article 19(1)(g) of the Constitution of India guarantees the freedom of business, profession, trade only to the citizen of India," the petition said.

 The SFI has contended that there is a reasonable threat of loss of occupational, professional protection due to the National Register of Citizens (NRC), National Population Register (NPR) and other measures undertaken under the amended citizenship law.

 Furthermore the petition said, “Explicit preference to certain religious groups to the exclusion of others can never, in the Indian Constitutional scheme, constitute a valid and reasonable classification meeting the test of Article 14 of the Constitution.
 Hence, The Citizenship (Amendment) Act, 2019 is violative of Article 14 of the Constitution and therefore void”.